CRMclaughlin/book-search-engine/README.md

   * [Questions](#questions)

   ## Description
+  This is a MERN app that allows users to search for books using the Google Books API.
+Users can sign up or login, and once logged in they can save or delete books to or from their profile.

   ## Installation
   <h3> To use this project you will need these programs installed on your machine:<h3>